FireRadical22/Modern-Pong-Game/README.md

       3. Add in sound effects created into the game.
       3. Add in a simple goal animation and ball trail using Particle System component
       4. Add in natural speed multiplier that increases speed of the ball after each collision with the paddle.
-      5. Add in scoreboard to keep track of the
+      5. Add in scoreboard to keep track of goals scored
+      6. Add in a victory/defeat animation for PvP and PvA matches

    Skills: